LITUATUI/pushevs.com/content/posts/max/2023-01-09-evs-dominated-the-uk-car-market-in-december.md

 ---
-title: "EVs dominated the UK car market in December"
+title: "December 2022 - EVs dominated the UK car market"
 slug: "evs-dominated-the-uk-car-market-in-december"
 authors: "maximilianholland"
 date: "2023-01-09"
 categories:
+  - "EV sales"
+tags:
-  - "general"
+  - "UK"
 images:
-  - "/images/Tesla-Model-Y-and-Tesla-Model-3.avif"
+  - "/ev-sales-images/UK-flag.avif"
 ---

 The UK’s auto market saw plugin electric vehicles take 39.4% share of new sales in December, a new record, up from 33.2% year on year.
 Full electrics alone took almost a third of the market.
 Overall auto volumes were up 18% year on year in December, but still down compared to pre-2020 norms.
 The Tesla Model Y was the UK’s overall 3rd best selling vehicle in 2022, and the top seller in December.